an4s911/login-system/README.md

 • MySQL
 • MySQL Connector/Python

-First setup by opening the file 'logon.py' and giving the right user and passwd for the MySQL database.
+First setup by opening the file 'login.py' and change user and passwd for the MySQL/Python connection.
 By default both are set to 'root'

 user='root'
 passwd='root'